datanav/docs/technical/tripletex-superoffice.rst

 Tripletex Department to SuperOffice Contact
 -------------------------------------------
-Every Tripletex Department will be synchronized with a SuperOffice Contact.
+Before any synchronization can take place, a link between a Tripletex Department and a SuperOffice Contact must be established.

+A new SuperOffice Contact will be created from a Tripletex Department if it is connected to a Tripletex Contact, or Employee that is synchronized into SuperOffice.

 Once a link between a Tripletex Department and a SuperOffice Contact is established, it will keep in sync between the two systems, regardless of where it is edited.